nansencenter/NERSC-HYCOM-CICE/docs/running.md

   the model starts.

 :::{warning}
-As all the files needed are staged into the scratch directory (`expt_<EXPT_ID>/SCRATCH/`), where the model runs, `expt_preprocess.sh` should be called for every new build or change in the files mentionned above.
-If it is not, the previous version remains staged.
-By default, it is handled in the job script `srjob.sh`.
+As all the files needed are staged into the scratch directory (`expt_<EXPT_ID>/SCRATCH/`), where the model runs, `expt_preprocess.sh` should be run for every new build or change in the files mentioned above.
+Otherwise, the previous versions of the files remain staged.
+By default, this step is handled automatically by the job script `srjob.sh`.
 :::

   ::::{dropdown} Run manually